 4. Bundle inflated by aws-sdk v2 transitive dep

-Some older libraries (Mailgun SDK, certain analytics packages) drag in aws-sdk v2 — a 50 MB monolith that takes 3-5 s to parse at cold start.
-The Netlify bundler does not always tree-shake it away.
+Some older libraries (mailgun-js, certain analytics packages) drag in aws-sdk v2 — a roughly 50 MB monolith that takes 3-5 s to parse at cold start.
+The Netlify bundler (zip-it-and-ship-it, using esbuild) does not always tree-shake it away.

 How to spot it: ls -lah .netlify/functions-internal/<fn>/ and inspect the bundle size, or run du -sh node_modules/aws-sdk.
-If the bundle is > 10 MB you almost certainly have v2.
+If the bundle is over 10 MB you almost certainly have v2.

 5. DNS resolution loop inside an SDK

-OpenAI, Anthropic, Stripe, and Twilio SDKs do an HTTPS connection during their first call.
-If the function’s outbound DNS is slow to resolve api.openai.com or similar (rare but happens during certain Netlify region issues), the first request after cold start can take 4-8 s.
+OpenAI, Anthropic, Stripe, and Twilio SDKs open an HTTPS connection during their first call.
+If the function’s outbound DNS is slow to resolve api.openai.com or similar (rare, but it happens during certain Netlify region incidents — check the Netlify status page), the first request after cold start can take 4-8 s.

 How to spot it: Add console.time('first-api-call') around the first SDK call and log the duration.
 Compare warm vs. cold.